Tox1cCoder/Tox1cCoder/README.md

 <a href="https://tox1ccoder.github.io/about/">**About Me!**</a>

-- 👨🏽‍💻 I’m currently a student at the University of Information Technology.
+- 👨🏽‍💻 I’m formerly a student at the University of Information Technology.
-- 🌱 I’m currently exploring Artificial Intelligence and Deep Learning.
+- 🌱 I’m currently exploring Artificial Intelligence and Deep Learning fields.
 - 📫 Email me at [duythai.nguyen0208@gmail.com](mailto:duythai.nguyen0208@gmail.com)